ibidi Online Course:

 Immunofluorescence is a powerful method used to visualize structures and molecules of interest within cells and tissues.
 However, researchers are often challenged when trying to obtain and process sharp and brilliant images.
 For successful immunofluorescence images, each step—including cell preparation, staining, and image acquisition—needs to be optimized.

-This new ibidi online course is an extension of the previous webinar, How to Set Up a Successful Immunofluorescence Experiment, and is once again hosted by our invited speaker Shuntaro Yamada.
+This ibidi online webinar is an extension of the previous webinar, How to Set Up a Successful Immunofluorescence Experiment, and is once again hosted by our invited speaker Shuntaro Yamada.
 During his first webinar, Yamada shared his practical tips and tricks for immunofluorescence staining as he guided us through each step of a standard immunofluorescence protocol.
-This follow-up course expands on that topic with an in-depth description of how to perform successful image acquisition and quantification.
+This follow-up webinar expands on that topic with an in-depth description of how to perform successful image acquisition and quantification.

-After completing the course, you will have advanced knowledge and a better understanding of the necessary tools required to process beautiful immunofluorescence stainings.
+After completing the webinar, you will have advanced knowledge and a better understanding of the necessary tools required to process beautiful immunofluorescence stainings.

 online_course_IF.jpg